powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

    - Create tests validating:
      - No NULL order_ids in extracted data
      - event_payload contains valid JSON (handle parse errors gracefully)
-     - All changes are captured in unnested output
+     - All changes are captured in an unnested output

 5. **Bonus:**
    - Create a model that flags suspicious patterns: